EL1VAS/Module-Data-Flows/debugging/code-reading/readme.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+// 10 from the log of line 29, then undefined when we log the function that doesn't return anything, then refference error because y is only defined within the function scope

 ## Question 3